 As the quest for sustainable, plant-based protein sources intensifies, Atritor’s innovative and straightforward approach to protein concentrate production places us at the forefront of this industry.
 By simplifying the process and focusing on dry fractionation, we’re making it easier for businesses to tap into this burgeoning market and drive a change that benefits our planet.

 Here at Atritor, we thrive on process challenges.
-We have the technical expertise to process materials using single or multi-stage operations, including dry milling, fine milling, deagglomeration and classification to ensure products meet your specifications.
+We have the technical expertise in food milling to process materials using single or multi-stage operations, including dry milling, fine milling, deagglomeration and classification to ensure products meet your specifications.
 Get in touch with our team and see how we can help.

 Simplifying protein concentrate production from plant-based materials